jfecher/ante/README.md

 ### Building

-ante currently requires llvm 10.0 while building.
+Ante currently requires llvm 10.0 while building.
 If you already have this installed with sources, you may be fine building with `cargo build` alone.
 If `cargo build` complains about not finding any suitable llvm version, the easiest way to build llvm is through `llvmenv`.
 In that case, you can build from source using the following: